jcg5g9/SMB_Genetics/README.md

 <center>Figure 2.
 Include a `raw_data` directory in the project home directory</center>

 ## Data
-Raw microsatellite genotype calls (.xlsx), morphological data (.xlsx), and accompanying metadata are available at Zenodo.org: <a href="url">https://doi.org/10.5281/zenodo.3937432.</a>
+Raw microsatellite genotype calls (.xlsx), morphological data (.xlsx), and accompanying metadata (.xlsx) are available at Zenodo.org: <a href="url">https://doi.org/10.5281/zenodo.3937432.</a>

 Download these data to your working directory and place in the /raw_data directory.
 You are good to start analyzing.